VibolvatanakPOCH/Telecom-Customer-Churn-Analysis-Prediction/README.md

 This application is designed to help businesses predict customer churn, which refers to the likelihood of customers discontinuing their services or subscriptions.
 By identifying customers at risk of churn, businesses can implement targeted retention strategies to improve customer satisfaction and reduce revenue loss.
 Utilizing the Gradient Boosting model for prediction and an analytic customer dashboard on Power BI enables proactive customer retention and profitability enhancement in the telecom sector.
 Additionally, interactive visualizations are deployed through Streamlit to offer stakeholders actionable insights via a user-friendly web app interface.

 ## Data Source
 Using the Customer Churn dataset as the source of our data.
 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."
 [IBM Sample Data Sets].
-You can find the dataset here: [[Power BI] Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)
+You can find the dataset here: [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

 ## Technologies Used